Terms & Conditions

 2.2 Contacting us if you are a Consumer:

-2.2.1 To cancel a Contract in accordance with your legal right to do so as set out in Clause 13, you just need to let us know that you have decided to cancel.
-The easiest way to do this is to e-mail us at [email protected] or contact our Customer Services team by telephone on 0843 317 7824 or by post to Lyco Group Ltd, Clarke Road, Bletchley, Milton Keynes, MK1 1ZR.
-If you are emailing us or writing to us please include details of your order to help us to identify it.
+2.2.1 To cancel a Contract in accordance with your legal right to do so as set out in Clause 14, you just need to let us know that you have decided to cancel.
+The easiest way to do this is to e-mail us at email@example.com or by post to Lighting Direct, 24 – 26 Vincent Ave, Crownhill, Milton Keynes, MK8 0AB.
+We will then e-mail or call you to confirm we have received your cancellation.
+When emailing us or writing to us please include details of your order to help us to identify it.
 If you send us your cancellation notice by e-mail or by post, then your cancellation is effective from the date you send us the e-mail or post the letter to us.

-2.2.2 If you wish to contact us for any other reason, including because you have any complaints, you can contact us by telephoning our customer service team at 0843 317 7824 or by e-mailing us at [email protected]
+2.2.2 If you wish to contact us for any other reason, including because you have any complaints, you can contact us by e-mailing us at firstname.lastname@example.org.

 2.2.3 If we have to contact you or give you notice in writing, we will do so by e-mail or by pre-paid post to the address you provide to us in your order.